-Contact your campus USFSCO for secure transportation options available on your university.
+Contact University Bursar Cashier Operations for secure transportation options available on your university.

 Endorse each check with the endorsement stamp indicating the unit name and its appropriate C-FOAP fund number.

 Create an adding machine tape listing the amount for each check and the deposit total for the batch.
 Write your unit's name on the tape.